-Operating Instructions Proline Prowirl F 200
+Operating Instructions Proline Prowirl R 200

-Vortex flowmeter PROFINET with Ethernet-APL
+Vortex flowmeter PROFINET over Ethernet-APL

 - Make sure the document is stored in a safe place such that it is always available when working on or with the device. - To avoid danger to individuals or the facility, read the "Basic safety instructions" section carefully, as well as all other safety instructions in the document that are specific to working procedures. - The manufacturer reserves the right to modify technical data without prior notice.
-Your Endress+Hauser Sales Center will supply you with current information and updates to these instructions.
+Your Endress+Hauser sales organization will supply you with current information and updates to this manual.